 Incorrect wiring during the installation process can lead to the air conditioning unit not getting enough electricity for it to function.
 Thus, faulty wiring can result in overloading the electrical circuits and trip the circuit breakers.
 In a serious note, the circuit breakers can fail, if that happens, the circuits will heat up until a fire is ignited.

 A thermostat is used to sensor the temperature of the surroundings so that the air conditioning unit knows when to cool and when to stop.
-One of the most common reason that a thermostat malfunction is because of misalignment of the heat sensor placed before the evaporator coil.
+One of the common reason that an air conditioning problems relate to thermostat malfunction is because of misalignment of the heat sensor placed before the evaporator coil.

 If the sensor is not in the correct position, the air conditioner could continually cycle or start turning on and off.
 The sensor should be close to the coil but not touching it.
 Adjust its position by carefully bending the wire that holds it in place.